cdemko-fsecure/prowler-multiaccount/README.md

 # prowler-multiaccount
 WIP for automated Prowler scanning across multiple accounts in an AWS Organization

-All credit to the following authors: https://github.com/toniblyx/prowler/tree/master/util/org-multi-account https://github.com/bkdinoop/learnDepot/tree/master/prowler-multiaccount
+All credit to the following authors, all I did was smash these together: https://github.com/toniblyx/prowler/tree/master/util/org-multi-account https://github.com/bkdinoop/learnDepot/tree/master/prowler-multiaccount